forcedotcom/salesforcedx-vscode/docs/articles/user-guide/package-development-model.md

 Next, authorize a Dev Hub and create a scratch org.
 1. To authorize a Dev Hub, open the command palette and run **SFDX: Authorize a Dev Hub**.
 If you don’t have a Dev Hub, see [Enable Dev Hub in Your Org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm) in the _Salesforce DX Setup Guide_ for information about setting one up.
 1. To create a scratch org and set it as your default org for development, run **SFDX: Create a Default Scratch Org**.

+## Deploy and Retrieve Source

+To push your source to the new scratch org, run **SFDX: Push Source to Default Org**.

+To open your default org so that you can test your changes or use declaritive tools, run **SFDX: Open Default Org** or click the browser icon ({% octicon browser %}) in the footer.

+After you make changes on your local workstation, to push all your changes to the org, run **SFDX: Push Source to Default Org** again.

+After you make changes in your browser, run **SFDX: Pull Source from Default Scratch Org** to update your project.